-- Check your WebKit version To make sure you’re not wasting your (and our) time, you should be using the latest version of WebKit before you file your bug.
-First of all, you should download the latest nightly build to be sure you have the latest version.
+To make sure you’re not wasting your (and our) time, you should be using the latest version of WebKit before you file your bug.
+First, you should download the latest WebKit build archive build to be sure you have the latest version.
 If you’ve done this and you still experience the bug, go ahead to the next step.

-- Create a Bugzilla account You will need to create a Bugzilla account to be able to report bugs (and to comment on them).
-If you have registered, proceed to the next step.
+You’ll need to create a Bugzilla account to be able to report bugs and to comment on them.
+If you’ve registered, proceed to the next step.

-- File the bug!
-Now you are ready to file a bug on the WebKit product.
+Now you’re ready to file a bug on the WebKit product.
 The Writing a Good Bug Report document gives some tips about the most useful information to include in bug reports.
 The better your bug report, the higher the chance that your bug will be addressed (and possibly fixed) quickly!

-- What happens next?
-Once your bug is filed, you will receive email when it is updated at each stage in the bug life cycle.
-After the bug is considered fixed, you may be asked to download the latest nightly and confirm that the fix works for you.
+Once your bug is filed, you’ll receive email when it’s updated at each stage in the bug life cycle.
+After the bug is considered fixed, you may be asked to download the latest WebKit Build Archive and confirm that the fix works for you.